Logo of php-etl

 Example: Simple CSV Transformation

-To demonstrate PHP-ETL’s capabilities, let’s walk through a basic example where we read a CSV file, modify each line, and output a new CSV file with selected columns.
+To demonstrate PHP-ETL’s capabilities, let’s walk through a basic example where we read multiple CSV files, modify each line, and output a new CSV file with selected columns containing the rows of all the files.

 Step 1: Read the Input CSV File